legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 The Docker image
 [dclong/jupyterhub-toree](https://github.com/dclong/docker-jupyterhub-toree)
-has Spark and the Python packages `pyspark` and `findspark` installed and configured.
+has Spark (2.4.3) and the Python packages `pyspark` and `findspark` installed and configured.
+For convenience,
+a symbolic link of the Spark home directory (`/opt/spark-2.4.3-bin-hadoop2.7`) is made to `/opt/spark`.

 1. Open a JupyterLab notebook with the `Scala - Apache Toree` kernel from the launcher.